pdidev/tutorial/README.md

 ```yaml
   logging: { pattern: '[PDI][%n-plugin] *** %l: %v' }
 ```
-Additionally, we run in sequential to facilitate the comparison between logs (in parallel each rank send a `trace` message and the order of writing can be different).
+Additionally, we run sequentially to facilitate the comparison between logs (in parallel each rank send a `trace` message and the order of writing can be different).

 * Add the previous line in the sub-tree of \ref trace_plugin "Trace plugin" (don't forget to indent this line correctly).
 Using the previous section [Execution with storage of the log](#execution-with-storage-of-the-log), run this exercise and save the output log in the file `ex2.result.log`.
 After that you can easily check if the files are the same by running the command: